RESCHEDULED: 9th Annual Giant Loop Ride, September 18-20, 2020 at Crystal Crane Hot Springs, Oregon

 - Vanasche Motorsports, Carls Cycle, Big Agnes, Next Adventure, EVO Gimbals/Insta360 and Pacific Powersports (Motoz, Haan, Falco, etc.) are joining us as vendors.
 Bring a little extra cash and get the chance to preview and demo gear.

-- Route maps and GPS tracks will be available for download and review, and there will be a computer set up to load GPS tracks.
+- 2020 CHANGE: Route maps and GPS tracks will be SENT IN EMAIL PRIOR TO RIDE!
+Please download and review before leaving for Crystal Crane, and there will NOT be a computer set up to load GPS tracks this year.
 Riders should form a group of three or more, and decide on routes on Friday.

 - Prep bikes and riders for Saturday – best to have a FULL tank of gas ready for ride out Saturday morning